unstoppabledomains/docs/src/managing-domains/managing-domain-ownership.md

 ## Setting an approved address

-An approved address can be set by either a domain owner, or an operator.
+An approved address can be set by either a domain owner or an operator.
 This method is defined by ERC-721 as well:

 ```sol
 approve(address to, uint256 tokenId)